AdobeDocs/adobeio-console/getting-started.md

 ### Recent projects

-Your organization's most recent projects are displayed on the home screen, enabling you to easily continue working or see work that has been done.
+Your organization's three most recent projects are displayed on the home screen, enabling you to easily continue working or see work that has been done.
+To see the most recent projects for a different organization to which you belong, use the org switcher.

-The three most recent projects are shown, but to view additional projects for your organization, select **All projects** or choose **Projects** in the top navigation.
+To view additional projects for your organization, select **All projects** or choose **Projects** in the top navigation.
 See the [Projects](#projects) section that follows for more information.

 ![](images/recent-projects.png)